daz4126/Nanny-State/README.md

 # What Is NANNY STATE?

-An app built with NANNY STATE is made up of the following:
+NANNY STATE comprises of 3 interdependent parts:

-* **State** - usually an object that contains all the data about the app
+* **State** - usually an object that stores all the information about the app
 * **View** -  a function that returns a string of HTML based on the current state
-* **Transformer functions** - functions that transform the value of the state
+* **Transformers** - functions that update the state based on events

-The state is the single source of truth in the application and contains all the information about the app, including the settings.
-The only way to update the state via the `update` function provided by NANNY STATE.
-This ensures that any changes are deterministic with predictable outcomes.
+The state is the single source of truth in the application and stores all the information about the app, including the settings, as data.
+The only way to update the state is via the `update` function.
+This ensures that any changes are deterministic and have predictable outcomes.

 ## Data Flow